RespDev/RespDev/README.md

 ### 📌 About Me:

 I enjoy coding in my free time for fun.
 I learned to code from taking apart open source projects and reading documentation for programming languages.
 I have coded my own programs also.
-Most of the technology listed is used in projects in https://github.com/CytonicMC/ which is a Minecraft server that I am a developer for.

 ---